JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOFields Class.md

 Sets or returns a Variant value that indicates the value of the object

-The ADO Recorset object exposes a hidden member: the **Collect** property.
-This property is functionally similar to the **Field**'s **Value** property, but it doesn't need a reference (explicit or implicit) to the **Field** object.
-You can pass either a numeric index or a field's name to this property.

 ```
 PROPERTY Value () AS CVAR
 PROPERTY Value (BYREF cvValue AS CVAR)